1230james/civ3-mod/README.md

 * Religious and agricultural
 * 1/5 aggression
 * American culture
-* Favors Republic, shuns Monarchy
+* Favors Communism, shuns Monarchy
 * Begins with Pottery and Ceremonial Burial
 * Receives the Sunka Wakan as a special unit, replacing the Horseman
     * 3/2/2
-    * Differs from Horseman by getting 2 defense instead of 1
+    * Differs from Horseman by getting 2 defense instead of 1 and getting 3 attack instead of 2

 #### The Mauryans